What Is Magnus Carlsen’s IQ Score? The Genius Grandmaster

 It’s no secret that a high IQ and a successful chess career are closely related.
 There are, of course, exceptions, such as American grandmaster Nakamura Hikaru’s IQ, which is reportedly average with a score of 102.
 Still, for the most part, individuals with high IQs are naturally drawn to chess, which then boosts their IQ further.

-But can Magnus Carlsen’s incredible success in chess be explained only by his IQ?
+But can Magnus Carlsen’s incredible correlation with success in chess be explained only by his IQ?
 To some extent, yes—no doubt he had a natural gift for solving puzzles and engaging in intellectual challenges.
 The fact that he started so young and practically taught himself only confirms this theory.

 However, Magnus Carlsen’s IQ could only take him so far.
 A large part of his success is his willingness to practice and his confidence that he has what it takes to win.
 Without these two aspects of his personality, even an IQ of over 200 wouldn’t be of much use.